ibrahimmike/ibrahimmike/README.md

 I have strong experience in testing APIs, and data integrity for a fintech prior to my work as QA for an international ticketing platform.
 Prior to tech I was a private equity fund manager Financial analyst.

-Skills: Postman /SQL /JAVA /JAVASCRIPT /Docker /New Relic /Fiddler /BashScripting /System Administration
+##Skills:
+ .
+Postman
+ .
+SQL
+ .
+JAVA
+ .
+JAVASCRIPT
+ .
+Docker
+ .
+New Relic
+ .
+Fiddler
+ .
+BashScripting
+ .
+System Administration

 - 🔭 I’m currently working on Freelance
 - 🌱 I’m currently learning Appium